adrianharet/adrianharet.github.io/_posts/2025-04-28-networked-minds.md

 ## Week 2.
-Game Theory Basics
+The Condorcet Jury Theorem
 <div style="text-align: right">
     May 5, 2025
 </div>

-We dive into the basics of game theory.
-We start by defining what a game is, and then look at key notions: strategies (your game plan), payoffs (what you get out of it), \
-and equilibria (where everyone’s made their move and no one has a reason to change).
+We see the Condorcet Jury Theorem, the landmark result of the wisdom of crowds.

 <!-- <i class="fas fa-tasks"></i>
 Lane (2014), Chapter 3